data-intuitive/quarto-d2/README.md

 ## Global Options

-You can set global options for the d2 filter using the `d2` option in the document metadata.
+You can set global options for the d2 filter using the `d2` field in the document metadata.
 Here’s an example:

 ```` markdown
 ---